 Cleaning should consist of simply rinsing them off, in tank water.
 Your Bio-media does not need to be replaced unless it is clogged and no longer has surface area for bacteria to grow on.
 With proper mechanical filtration your bio-media should not get clogged.

 What does Chemical Media do?

-Chemical filtration removes dissolved particles from your tank water with activated carbons, resins, and other adsorbents.
-Chemical filtration will also remove any medications used in your tank once it is no longer required.
+Chemical media removes dissolved particles and organic waste from your tank water by absorbing them through activated carbons, resins, and other adsorbents.
+Chemical filtration will also absorb any medications used in your tank once it is no longer required.